an0maly33/bnapps/README.md

 Brave Newbies Archeage guild apps

 Install nodejs & npm using your preferred method.
-        On Mint 16+ I had to create a symlink in /usr/bin/node -> nodejs.
+        On Mint 16+ (after installing with apt) I had to create a symlink in /usr/bin/: node -> nodejs.
         Some scripts expect the exec to be named "node".

 Get Meteor: